tomsiwik/xiaomi-router-patch/README.md

 BUT fear not!
 We're going to access the router through a known vulnerability (CVE-2019-18370) and change it to `xiaomi4Life` as well as start/activate dropbear (SSH).

-Make sure you are connect to your router is running and connected via ethernet.
+Make sure your router is running and connected via ethernet.

 ```sh
 # Did you read the prerequisites?
 Sigh... uncomment the lines below